white

 need.
 My god, take my

-really.
+hand.
 The trees are

 trading their blossoms